-However I did like the film of the day was Captain Phillip’s, we’re about to go into Caribbean waters and they show a film about pirates taking passengers hostage, I had already worked myself up watching Pirates of the Caribbean the day before sailing so I do not watch this film.
+However I didnt like the film of the day on the night which was Captain Phillip’s, we’re about to go into Caribbean waters and they show a film about pirates taking passengers hostage, I had already worked myself up watching Pirates of the Caribbean the day before sailing so I do not watch this film.

-The sea was a bit rough today; I loved it but take I always take my sea sickness pills just in case.
+One of the sea days at the first part of the Caribbean cruise bit rough I loved it but take I always take my sea sickness pills just in case.